cjmayo/ntp/doc/source/autokey.rst

 Autokey is designed to authenticate servers to clients, not the other way around as in SSH.
-An Autokey server can support an authentication scheme such as the Trusted Certificate (TC) scheme described in RFC 5906, while a client is free to choose between the various options.
+An Autokey server can support an authentication scheme such as the Trusted Certificate (TC) scheme described in :rfc:`5906`, while a client is free to choose between the various options.
 It is important to understand that these provisions are optional and that selection of which option is at the discretion of the client.
 If the client does not require authentication, it is free to ignore it, even if some other client of the same server elects to participate in either